zhcmeng/smolagents/docs/source/conceptual_guides/intro_agents.md

 ### When to use an agentic system ?

-Given the definition above, agents are useful when you need an LLM to help you determine the workflow of an app.
+Agents are useful when you need an LLM to help you determine the workflow of an app.

-You should regularize to not use any agentic behaviour.
+It's advise to regularize towards not using any agentic behaviour.
+Ask yourself: do I really need flexibility in the workflow to efficiently solve the task at hand?
+If a fixed workflow would work, you might as well build it all in good old no-AI code for 100% robustness.
+Agents are useful when the ficed workflow is not enough.

-For intance, let's say you're making an app that handles customer requests on a surfing trip website.
+Let's take an example: say you're making an app that handles customer requests on a surfing trip website.

-If you know in advance that the requests will have to be classified in either of 2 buckets according to deterministic criteria, and you have a predefined workflow for each of these 2 cases, then this means you can make a fixed workflow.
+You could know in advance that the requests will have to be classified in either of 2 buckets according to deterministic criteria, and you have a predefined workflow for each of these 2 cases.
-For instance, if you let the user click a button to determine their query, and it goes into either of these:
+For instance, this is if you let the user click a button to determine their query, and it goes into either of these buckets:
 1. Want some knowledge on the trips.
 Then you give them access to a search bar to search your knowledge base
 2. Wants to talk to sales.
 Then you let them type in a contact form.

-If that deterministic workflow fits all queries, by all means just hardcode verything: this will give you a 100% reliable system with no risk of error introduced by letting unpredictable LLMs meddle in your workflow.
+If that deterministic workflow fits all queries, by all means just code verything: this will give you a 100% reliable system with no risk of error introduced by letting unpredictable LLMs meddle in your workflow.

 But what if the workflow can't be determined that well in advance?
-Say, 10% or 20% of users requests won't fit properly into your rigid categories, and risk being mishandled by the program?
+Say, 10% or 20% of users requests do not fit properly into your rigid categories, and are thus not handled properly by your program?

 Let's say, a user wants to ask : "I can come on Monday, but I forgot my passport so risk being delayed to Wednesday, is it possible to take me and my stuff to surf on Tuesday morning, with a concellation insurance?"
 This question into play many factors: availability of employees, weather, travelling distance, knowledge about cancellation policies...
-Probably none of the predetermined criteria above won't work properly.
+Probably none of the predetermined criteria above won't work properly on this question.

-That percentage of "won't fit in a predetermined workflow" means that you need more flexibility: making your system agentic will provide it that flexibility.
+If these cases where the predetermined workflow falls short are frequent, that means you need more flexibility: making your system agentic will provide it that flexibility.
 In our example, you could just make a multi-step agent that has access to a weather API tool, a google maps API to compute travel distance, an employee availability dashboard and a RAG system on your knowledge base.

+Actually, most real-life tasks do not fit in a pre-determined workflow.
+This is why until today, our programs where always focused on infinitely narrow tasks, like "compute the sum of these numbers" or "find the shortest path in this graph".

+Agentic systems are a great way to introduce the vast world of real-world tasks to programs!

 ### Why {Agents}?